Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 What was reviewed

-This guide reflects a May 2026 review of Guinea-Bissau’s post-coup transition, current transitional leadership, planned December 6, 2026 elections, regional responses by the African Union and the Economic Community of West African States, religious-freedom context, localized church-pressure reporting, and major economic pressures affecting ordinary households.
+This guide reflects a May 2026 review of Guinea-Bissau’s post-coup transition, current transitional leadership, planned December 6, 2026 elections, regional responses by the African Union and the Economic Community of West African States, religious-freedom context, reports of local opposition affecting churches, and major economic pressures affecting ordinary households.

 Developments to watch

-Future prayer use may be affected by changes in the transition timetable, the credibility and security of the planned December 2026 elections, new African Union or Economic Community of West African States decisions, post-coup human-rights developments, fresh religious-freedom reports, changes in localized pressure on churches, and economic shifts tied to food prices, oil prices, and cashew income.
+Changes in the transition timetable, the planned December 6, 2026 elections, African Union or Economic Community of West African States decisions, new human-rights or religious-freedom reports, local opposition affecting churches, food prices, oil prices, or cashew income may affect how readers use this guide for prayer.

 9